futurice/myRetro-template/README.md

 This is a template repository for your own myRetro.

 All the places where you should write text are marked in the example [MyRetro](./MyRetro.md).
+Writing in other places will most likely lead to parsing errors.

 ## Set up for yourself